msalemor/kubecluster/README.md

 ## Install Docker

-Install the latest version of docker:
+Install the latest version of docker in kmaster and knode1:

 ```
 # Get required packages